AnthonyLzq/TypeScriptProjectGenerator/README.md

 - `License year (current year):`, the year where your license starts, current year as default.
 - `Will this project be deployed with Heroku? [y/n]`:, yes or no question, only y or n is accepted.
 This is not case sensitive.
 - `Would you want to have a basic suit of tests with Jest? [y/n]`.
-- `Would you want to have a basic GitHub Action for the suit of tests? [y/n]`.
+- `Would you want to have a basic GitHub Action for the suit of tests and linting?? [y/n]`.

 ## What is new?